A. AIBA Technical Rules.

 b.
 Upgrade from Referee Grade C to Referee Grade B:

-(1) Minimum of 2 consecutive seasons as an active Grade C Referee or exceptional recommendation from Regional Chairman..
+(1) Minimum of 2 consecutive seasons as an active Grade C Referee or exceptional recommendation from Service Officials Secretary or Regional Chairman.

 (2) Refereed and logged a minimum of 12 contests in each season.